 - English mustard, Chinese hot mustard

 Recipes Using Karashi

 - Karashi Renkon (Lotus Root with Japanese Mustard) 辛子蓮根

 - Asparagus with Miso Dressing (Karashi Sumisoae) アスパラガスの辛子酢味噌和え

 Other names: Japanese seven-spice, nanami togarashi

-Shichimi togarashi (literally “seven flavored chili peppers”) is a spice blend featuring dried red chili pepper, sansho pepper, hemp seeds, white and/or black sesame seeds, mandarin orange peel, and nori.
+Shichimi togarashi (“seven flavored chili peppers”) is a spice blend featuring dried red chili pepper, sansho pepper, hemp seeds, white and/or black sesame seeds, mandarin orange peel, and nori.
 It adds a subtle citrusy, nutty, umami complexity, which is sprinkled over udon and soba noodles, gyudon, tonjiru, yakitori, and hot pot.
-It’s a pantry staple that’s both an all-purpose condiment and finishing seasoning.
+It’s a pantry staple that’s both an all-purpose condiment and a finishing seasoning.